 There is currently no cure for Parkinson’s so research into new and improved treatments is vital.
-There are therefore many clinical trials (also known as clinical studies) that aim to find new and improved ways to treat, manage, prevent, diagnose and cure conditions such as Parkinson’s.
+There are therefore many Parkinson's clinical trials (also known as clinical studies) that aim to find new and improved ways to treat, manage, prevent, diagnose and cure the condition.

 Clinical trials are medical research studies carried out in humans.
 Such trials are the best way to find out whether a new treatment:

 - is beneficial to people with Parkinson’s